-2MCE is Charles Sturt University's community radio station, broadcasting a diverse range of programs to Bathurst, Orange and the Central West of NSW on 92.3 and 94.7 FM, and via 2mce.org.
+2MCE is Charles Sturt University's community radio station, broadcasting a diverse range of programs across Wiradjuri Country to Bathurst, Orange and the Central West of NSW on 92.3 and 94.7 FM, and via 2mce.org.

-A diverse range of community volunteers and students present a broad range of programs focussing on the Central West community.
-Some of the volunteers involved in the first broadcasts remain on-air today, highlighting the important role community-access radio plays in the lives of many people.
+A number of our current volunteers were also involved in the first broadcasts in 1976, highlighting the important role community-access radio plays in the lives of many people.

 Community members, including Charles Sturt University staff and students, interested in volunteering at the station can do so in a number of ways.
 If you have an idea for a program, complete a Program Proposal.
-If you would like to work behind the scenes or produce short content pieces, complete a Volunteer Application.
+If you would like to work behind the scenes, join the Talking Newspaper team, or maybe produce short content pieces, complete a Volunteer Application.
 All community volunteer station workers must be financial members and all station workers are required to complete a Code Of Conduct which is included with these proposal and application forms.